 How Annual Premiums Compare for District of Columbia Insurers

 Each year, review your policy before it renews to see whether you could get a better deal.
-Compare the average premiums, for example, for a married couple with a 19-year-old college student in District of Columbia.
+Compare the average premiums, for example, for a married couple with a 19-year-old college student in the District of Columbia.

 Distance Discount for District of Columbia College Students

-You may see a small savings in your family’s premium if your student lives 150 miles+ away from home.
+You may see small savings in your family's premium if your student lives 150 miles+ away from home.

 Average premium for a 19-year-old male